Customizing models and templates with Yii Behaviors

 Automatic Behaviors

-For Automatic Behaviors, (Attribute Behaviours) you don't have to do anything except assigning a column name, and little else.
-The system will attach a behavior to a form or to an item, when you give a column that certain name.
+For Automatic Behaviors (Attribute Behaviors), you don't have to do anything except assigning a column name, and little else.
+The system will attach a behavior to a form or to an item when you give a column that certain name.

-• If you name a column igsn, mDIS will attach an IgsnBehavior to your input form.
+to your input form.
 However, remember that you must set the correct default value for the IGSN type in the table designer of the mDIS Template Manager.
-Set "C" as default value for Core IGSN, for example. - Similar functionality exists for columns that are named igsn_ukbgs, see class IgsnUkBgsBehavior.
+Set "C" as the default value for Core IGSN, for example. - Similar functionality exists for columns that are namedigsn_ukbgs

 CombinedIdBehavior

 CombinedIdBehavior creates a human-readable ID hierarchy like it was used before, in the Legacy DIS.
-Strings such as "5063_1_A_3_1" are easier to work with for humans than tuples such as [5063, 1, "A", 3, 1].
-Every time a record is inserted or updated, the value of the assigned column (combined_id) is being updated.
-This behavior does not have to be assigned manually, it is invoked automatically as soon as there exists a column named combined_id in the mysql datatable.
+Strings such as "5063_1_A_3_1" are easier to work with for humans than tuples such as [5063, 1, "A", 3, 1]

 // JSON fragment